jake-knerr/chess/README.md

 }
 ```

-#### Be careful to not overmatch content in inner, nested components.
+#### Do not overmatch content in inner, nested components.

-It is important that extensions only target the defining rule for nested components.
+Extensions may only target the defining rule for nested components.

 > Why?
 Breaking a component's encapsulation leads to nondeterministic specificity and styling.